Connect the Dots – Numbers

 Monarch Butterflies are sometimes called Milkweed Butterflies because of their symbiotic relationship with milkweed.
 They cannot survive without plants in the genus Asclepias.
 However, a full answer to the question of butterfly nutrition, considering all the sources of nourishment the insects take in during the four stages of the Monarch Butterfly life cycle, goes beyond milkweed,…

-The following list of butterflies are found in Kansas.
-Clicking on the text link will show you a picture of the butterfly and which specific counties in Kansas the butterfly is found in.
+The following list of butterflies are found in Washington.
+Clicking on the text link will show you a picture of the butterfly and which specific counties in Washington the butterfly is found in.
 Each link also provides more information about the butterfly’s identification and life history.
 This will help you decide which Butterfly Nectar Plants and Butterfly Host Plants you will want…